 8 Day Northern Wanderer Auckland To Wellington Tour Itinerary - 8 days

-Leaving Auckland at 10am we head to the "winterless north" and the pristine beaches of the Bay of Islands.
-We stop at the incredible Uretiti beach for a swim and a walk along the sand.
+Leaving Auckland at 10am are we head to the "winterless north" and the pristine beaches of the Bay of Islands.
+Your first stop on this New Zealand adventure is at the incredible Uretiti beach for a swim and a walk along the sand.
 Grab a rugby ball and frisbee off the bus and brush up on your passing skills at this picturesque beach spot.
-On arrival into Paihia, the gateway town to the Bay of Islands, choose from the Mangrove walk or a beautiful cycle to the thundering Haruru waterfall. walks: mangrove walk to Haruru Falls - highly recommended
+On arrival in Paihia, the gateway town to the Bay of Islands, choose from the Mangrove walk or a beautiful cycle to the thundering Haruru waterfall.
+(D)

 Bike rides: Twin Coast Trail – 16km trail ride

-Activities (own cost): Waitangi Treaty House (Maori culture), twilight kayak
+Activities (optional own cost): Waitangi Treaty House (Maori culture), twilight kayak

-Experience a full day exploring the Bay of Islands and its turquoise waters.
+Today you will experience a full day exploring the Bay of Islands and its turquoise waters.
 This subtropical region is the perfect playground for water lovers and a great place to soak up the sunshine.
-With a staggering 144 islands, the Bay of Islands offers diving, sailing, swimming and fishing along with some excellent walks in the native forests leading to quiet beaches and special views.
-This region is also home to some of the oldest European settlement in New Zealand and many historic buildings.
+With a staggering 144 islands, the Bay of Islands offers diving, sailing, swimming, and fishing along with some excellent walks in the native forests leading to quiet beaches and special views.
+This famous region is also home to some of the oldest European settlement in New Zealand and many historic buildings.
+(B and D)

-Bike rides: road cycling or Waitangi forest trail of varying lengths
+Bike rides: Road cycling or Waitangi forest trail

-Activities (own cost): sailing, fishing, diving, dolphin swimming, kayaking, parasailing, Maori Culture
+Activities (optional own cost): Sailing, fishing, diving, dolphin swimming, kayaking, parasailing, Maori Culture

 Orewa to Auckland to Hot Water Beach

-Orewa is often blessed with a beautiful sunrise over the sea which is well worth the early start to check it out.
-We then travel the short distance to Auckland where we farewell those finishing their tour and welcome new travellers joining us there.
-Leaving Auckland at 10am we continue onwards to the Coromandel, renowned for its natural beauty, misty rainforests and pristine white, sandy beaches.
+Orewa is often blessed with a beautiful sunrise over the sea which is well worth the early start to check it out before we make our way to Auckland to pick up those joining us and farewell those leaving us there.
+We then continue on to the Coromandel, renowned for its natural beauty, misty rain-forests and pristine white, sandy beaches.
 Marvel at the views on a beautiful coastal walk or take in the coastline from the water by kayak.
 Visit the unique and famous Hot Water Beach to dig, then relax, in your own thermal pool!
-Soak up the breath-taking scenery and cameras ready for spectacular sunsets at our beachside camp. walks: stunning coastal walk with views over the Pacific
+Soak up the breath-taking scenery and cameras ready for spectacular sunrises at our beach-side camp.
+(B and D)

 Hot Water Beach to Rotorua

-Activities (own cost): Hobbiton, Tamaki Maori Village, OGO, Luge, hot pools, Zipline canopy tour
+Activities (optional own cost): Hobbiton, Tamaki Tours, OGO, luge, Polynesian hot pools, zip line canopy tour

 Rotorua to Turangi